artela-network/artela-docs/docs/develop/client/artela-web3.js/index.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

 # Artela Web3.js

 # Introduction to @artela/web3.js

-`@artela/web3` is a modified version of Ethereum's web3.js 1.x, supporting Aspect operations.
+`@artela/web3` extend Ethereum's web3.js 1.x, supporting Aspect operations.
 This package retains full compatibility with the original web3.js, with minor adjustments.

 If your dApp utilizes the original web3.js, transitioning to Artela is as straightforward as replacing the package and import statements.

-# Migrating from the original version of web3.js

-Comparing with the original version of `web3.js`, Artela version made the following changes:

-1. The field `eth` under `web3` has been renamed to `atl`, if you were using methods in it or creating instances like `new web3.eth.Contract(...)`, you need to change it as `new web3.atl.Contract(...)`
-2. Add `@artela/` prefix if you are importing the following packages (for other `web3.js` packages, you can keep the imports as before):
-    - `web3`
-    - `web3-core`
-    - `web3-core-method`
-    - `web3-utils`
-    - `web3-eth-contract`

 # Installation